 Clients running sweepstakes and contests rely on Natalie for sound, practical advice from concept to fulfillment.
 She drafts official rules, reviews creative collateral, and oversees legal compliance for execution and administration of a range of national multimedia promotions.
-She also assists with developing and implementing mobile marketing campaigns for SMS text, email, and social media platforms to ensure compliance with applicable regulations including the Telephone Consumer Protection Acts (TCPA) and CAN-SPAM.
+She also advises clients implementing mobile marketing campaigns for SMS text, email, and social media platforms to ensure legal compliance.

 Natalie spent several years studying Japanese and living and working in Japan.
 She began her legal career representing Japanese corporate clients in an array of commercial and employment disputes in state and federal courts.

 - American Bar Association Forum On Communications Law – Governing Committee